What IS TJACE at pvcc?

 OTHER ASSESSMENT OPTIONS

-Drop-in assessments are also available on Wednesdays at 10 a.m. throughout the Winter session, which runs from Monday, Jan.
-8, to Thursday, March 29, 2018.
-No appointment is required from drop-in assessments.
+Drop-in assessments are also available on Tuesdays at 6 p.m. and Wednesdays at 10 a.m. throughout the Spring session, which runs from Monday, April 8th, to Wednesday, June 19th, 2019.
+No appointment is required for drop-in assessments.

 HOW MUCH DO CLASSES COST?